 Step 4:Bake on a cookie sheet for 35 minutes or until the treats are crispy.
 Allow the treats to cool completely before feeding them to your pup.

 When making homemade dog treats you should always cut them to the size of the treats you would buy for your dog.
 Small treats can present a choking hazard for larger dogs.

 - If your dog is allergic to eggs or chicken products you can substitute applesauce for the egg or make a vegan flax egg by mixing one tablespoon ground flaxseed meal with three tablespoons of water.

 - The breath treats should be the same size as the treats you normally feed your dog.
 Large dogs get larger treats, for example.

 - If you are having a hard time rolling the dough you can roll it out between two pieces of parchment paper.

 - Parchment paper is also a great option if you don't have a rolling pin.
 Place the dough between parchment and press down onto the paper with a large pan to flatten out the dough.

-- If the dough gets too warm chill for 15 minutes in the fridge and trying rolling out again.
+- If the dough gets too warm, chill it for 15 minutes in the fridge and try rolling out again.

 🍖DIY Dog Treats